The coarse Baum-Connes conjecture for certain relative expanders: A-by-CE group extension structure of relative expanders and box spaces

+Note that a semi-direct product is a split extension.
 Let $H$ and $K$ be finitely generated groups, and let $\phi: K\twoheadrightarrow Q$ be a surjective homomorphism from $K$ to a countable discrete group $Q$.
 The {\em restricted permutational wreath product of $H$ by $K$ through $Q$} is the semi-direct product

 where $\bigoplus_Q H$ is the group of finitely supported functions $\xi: Q\to H$ with the pointwise multiplication, and $K$ acts on $\bigoplus_Q H$ by permuting the indices by multiplications on the left via $\phi: K\twoheadrightarrow Q$.